KSSBro/binaryConverter/README.md

 # binaryConverter
-## This app converts Hexadecimal, Octal, Decimal numbers and ASCII text to Binary.
+### This desktop app converts Hexadecimal, Octal, Decimal numbers and ASCII text to Binary.
+### Made with Python and the Tkinter GUI library.

-### What this repo includes:
+#### What this repo includes:

 - v0.1
 - v0.2
 - v1.0(Final version)